openfl/OpenFLDevelopersGuide/working-with-the-file-system/README.md

 Renaming a file can be useful if the server filename was not intuitive or was server-generated.
 It’s also good to explicitly specify the defaultFileName parameter when you download a file using a server-side script, instead of downloading the file directly.
 For example, you need to specify the defaultFileName parameter if you have a server-side script that downloads specific files based on URL variables passed to it.
 Otherwise, the default name of the downloaded file is the name of your server-side script.

 Data can be sent to the server using the download() method by appending parameters to the URL for the server script to parse.
-The following ActionScript 3.0 snippet downloads a document based on which parameters are passed to a ColdFusion script:
+The following Haxe snippet downloads a document based on which parameters are passed to a ColdFusion script:

 package